Background

 - A pilot started in the Firvale area of Sheffield, where health, education, and care professionals are meeting to identify the support required for children with additional needs referred by schools.

 - New parent-led training to help early identification is available for all staff working in Early Years.
-The training aim is to help staff feel more confident about discussing concerns with parents, in turn, help to signpost to the right support.
-As of July 2021, over 200 staff had attended the course, feedback received includes an average of 4.5/5 likelihood to recommend the training to others and between a 40-55% increase in confidence and knowledge after attending the course.
-There will be an online version of the training to make it more sustainable and a toolkit/resource pack has been developed which is on the Sheffield Parent Care Forum website and given to all attendees.
+The training aim is to help staff feel more confident about discussing concerns with parents, in turn, help to signpost to the right support

 - Excellent joint working has been evidenced across all sectors which has strengthened relationships and developed new, more integrated ways of working.